 4. What device and usage data we collect

-We use common information-gathering tools, such as log files, cookies, web beacons and similar technologies to automatically collect information, which may contain Personal Data, from your computer or mobile device as you navigate our websites or interact with emails we have sent you.
+We use common information-gathering tools, such as log files, cookies, web beacons and similar technologies to automatically collect information, which may contain personal data, from your computer or mobile device as you navigate our websites or interact with emails we have sent you.

 4.1 Log Files

 Cookies are small text files that are placed on your computer’s hard drive by your web browser when you visit any website.
 They allow information gathered on one web page to be stored until it is needed for use on another, allowing a website to provide you with a personalised experience and the website owner with statistics about how you use the website so that it can be improved.
 Some cookies may last for a defined period of time, such as one day or until you close your browser.
 Others may last indefinitely.

 - to track how you use our websites;

-- to record whether you have seen specific messages we display on our websites;
+- to record whether you have seen specific messages we display on our websites; and

-- to keep you signed into our site
+- to keep you signed into our site.

-4.3 Notices on behavioural advertising and opt out
+4.4 Notices on behavioural advertising and opt out

 As described above, we or third parties may place or recognise a unique cookie on your browser when you visit our websites for the purposes of serving you targeted advertising (also referred to as “online behavioural advertising” or “interest-based advertising”).
 To learn more about targeted advertising, advertising networks and your ability to opt out of collection by certain third parties, please visit the opt-out pages of the Network Advertising Initiative here, and the Digital Advertising Alliance here.

-4.4 Social Media Features
+4.5 Social Media Features

 Our websites may use social media features, such as the Facebook “like” button, the “Tweet” button and other sharing widgets (“Social Media Features”).
 You may be given the option by such Social Media Features to post information about your activities on a website to a profile page of yours that is provided by a third party social media network in order to share with others within your network.
 Social Media Features are either hosted by the respective social media network or hosted directly on our website.
 To the extent the Social Media Features are hosted by the respective social media networks, the latter may receive information that you have visited our website from your IP address.
 If you are logged into your social media account, it is possible that the respective social media network can link your visit of our websites with your social media profile.